-The International Association for Medical Education (AMEE) is an international organization that promotes scholarship in healthcare professions education.
+An International Association for Medical Education (AMEE) is an international organization that promotes scholarship in healthcare professions education.
 Their goals are to advance knowledge and best practices in education and to build a community of scholars working in the field.

 AMEE is introducing a program to provide financial support up to £10,000 for educational research projects.
 The award is open only to current paid AMEE Individual and Student Members.